jfemon8/jfemon8/README.md

 🎓 **CSE Graduate** from the University of Barishal
 👨‍💻 Love solving problems – **1000+ solved**, 100+ contests
 💬 Always curious about tech, growth, and new ideas
-🌍 Based in Gaibandha, Bangladesh
+🌍 Based in Dhaka, Bangladesh

 ---